jfrog/artifactory-docker-builder/README.md

 #Artifactory Docker image builder

+# NOTICE - This repository is now deprecated!
+Artifactory 5 is now available that has a redesigned Docker distribution.
+You can see examples in the new [artifactory-docker-examples](https://github.com/JFrogDev/artifactory-docker-examples) repository.

 ###This project serves as a template you can use to build Artifactory Docker images, push them to an Artifactory Docker registry, and from them, publish them to bintray for distribution:

 ###General: